-2 College of Computing and Informatics, Saudi Electronic University, Saudi Arabia every sector, such as industry 4.0, healthcare, the internet of things, logistics, supply chain, accounting, finance, banking, agriculture, education, and many more.
+3 Department of Management Information Systems, College of Business and Economics, Qassim University, Buraydah 51452, Saudi Arabia; ab.alourani@qu.edu.sa of blockchain has reached beyond cryptocurrencies.
+The application of blockchain technology has been growing in almost every sector, such as industry 4.0, healthcare, the internet of things, logistics, supply chain, accounting, finance, banking, agriculture, education, and many more.
 Blockchain provides security, transparency, immutability (or data incorruptibility), decentralized storage (that is independency on cloud or centralized servers), failsafe transactions, and consensus for decision-making on the network.
 Thus, blockchain provides great security, trust, and efficiency.
-These features and benefits of the blockchain attract researchers and businesses to opt for blockchain for various solutions [30].
-Blockchain is a distributed ledger that allows for secure, transparent, and tamper-proof transactions [20].
+These features and benefits of the blockchain attract researchers and businesses to opt for blockchain for various solutions (Sharma et al., 2022).
+Blockchain is a shared digital record system that makes it possible to carry out transactions in a secure, clear, and unchangeable way (Kosba et al., 2022).